MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-18/README.md

 Then, please visit the **models** directory for the ranking systems:
 1. **RF_model.ipynb** : A random forest regressor model to forecast merchant monthly revenue then rank the merchants accordingly.
 2. **GBT_model.ipynb** : A gradient boosted tree model to forecast merchant monthly revenue then rank the merchants accordingly.
-3. **Logistic_reg.ipynb** : A logistic regression model to forecast merchant monthly revenue then rank the merchants accordingly.
+3. **Logistic_reg.ipynb** : A logistic regression model to forecast merchant fraud probability then rank the merchants accordingly.
+This model is used to analyze feature correlations.
-4. **XGBoost_model.ipynb** : A extreme gradient boosted tree model to forecast merchant monthly revenue then rank the merchants accordingly.
+4. **XGBoost_model.ipynb** : A extreme gradient boosted tree model to forecast merchant fraud probability then rank the merchants accordingly.
+This model is used to analyze feature correlations.
 5. **florist_model.ipynb** : A specific random forest regressor model for the florist segmentation to forecast returning customer ratio then ranking merchants accordingly.
 6. **furniture_model.ipynb** : A specific random forest regressor model for the furniture segmentation to forecast yearly total transactions.
 7. **computer_model.ipynb** : A specific random forest regressor model for the computer segmentation to forecast annual average order value.

+Finally, please re-visit the **notebooks** directory and run **final_summary.ipynb** to retreive the final findings from the ranking systems and see the final ranked merchants of top 100 overall and top 10 within segments.